The Kumamoto streetcar (Kumamoto City Tram) is the easiest way to cross the city center with kids.

 Family-friendly tips

-- Day pass purchase: at Kumamoto Station info center, Kotsu Center, or onboard from driver
+- Day pass purchase: at Kumamoto Station info center, Kotsu Center, or onboard from the driver

-- Boarding: enter from middle door (with luggage/stroller); pay/tap when exiting front door
+- Boarding: enter from the middle door (with luggage/stroller); pay/tap when exiting the front door

 - Low-floor trams: most newer cars have flat boarding; older cars have 1 step